-The RISP (Rare Isotope Science Project) has been proposed as a multi-purpose accelerator facility for providing beams of exotic rare isotopes of various energies.
-It can deliver ions from proton to uranium.
-Proton and uranium ions are accelerated upto 600 MeV and 200 MeV/u respectively.
-The facility consists of three superconducting linacs of which superconducting cavities are independently phased.
-Requirement of the linac design is especially high for acceleration of multiple charge beams.
-Superconducting cavities and cryomodules for quarter-wave resonator and half-wave resonator are prototyped and tested in cryogenic temperature.
-In this paper, we present the RISP linac design, the prototyping of superconducting cavity and cryomodule.
+The Rare Isotope Science Project(RISP) has been proposed as a multi-purpose accelerator facility for providing beams of exotic rare isotopes of various energies.
+It can deliver ions from hydrogen (proton) to uranium.
+Protons and uranium ions are accelerated up to 600 MeV and 200 MeV/u respectively.
+The facility consists of three superconducting linacs whose superconducting cavities are independently phased.
+The requirement for the linac design is especially high for the acceleration of multiple charge beams.
+In this paper, we present the design for the linac at the RISP and discuss the development of the electron cyclotron resonator, the radio-frequency quadrupole the superconducting cavity, and the cryomodule.